ShiNxz/CSS-Panel/README.md

         -   [x] Design settings - change the panel design, colors, etc.
         -   [ ] Discord settings - add discord webhook for bans, comms, etc. from the panel.
         -   [x] Advanced settings - debug mode, early access, etc.
+        -   [ ] Customization settings - add custom css, js, etc.
+        -   [ ] Networks - add different networks like discord, steam, etc. to the panel and add them as a contact method in the panel and footer icons.

 ## Links